 Online personal training: bridging the Digital Divide Through Fitness

 Today, online personal training is gathering massive momentum.
 People are way more conscious about their fitness.
-At the same time people use and function through the internet was more, if not predominantly.
+At the same time, people use and function through the internet more, if not predominantly.